muhme/quote_joomla/test/README.md

 ### NPM Package joomla-cypress

-As a base for the Cypress installation in Joomla 4 and Joomla 5 the npm package [joomla-projects/joomla-cypress](https://github.com/joomla-projects/joomla-cypress/tree/develop) in development branch is used.
-Currently my fork is used until all the fixes are packed in next version.
+As a base for the Cypress installation in Joomla 4 and Joomla 5 the npm package [joomla-projects/joomla-cypress](https://github.com/joomla-projects/joomla-cypress) is used.
 If you wish to run Cypress on local host machine you have to install the dependencies:
 ```
-host$ npm i
+npm i
 ```

-Joomla 3 is not supported, installation and test is Cypress 'native' implemented and switched via environment variable `JOOMLA_VERSION`.
+Joomla 3 is not supported by joomla-cypress.
+Installation and test for Joomla 3 is Cypress 'native' implemented and switched via environment variable `JOOMLA_VERSION`.

-In the meantime (since the admin login now requires a locale) the package `joomla-cypress` is no longer used in the tests.

 ### 1st Preparing with the Installation